 Rule 1.
-Must be enrolled in the Clothing & Textiles: Construction and/or Clothing Buymanship project.
+Must be enrolled in the Sewing & Textile Design and/or Shopping in Style project.

 Rule 2.
-Entries for constructed garments are not limited.
-Two entries for Buymanship in a class with a maximum of 4 total entries.
+Entries for Sewing & Textile Design garments are not limited.
+Two entries for Shopping in Style in a class with a maximum of 4 total entries.